 Barbel he told a newspaper how he got to talk to his wife again, Jessice Pereira, who died eight years ago at the age of 23 from a rare liver disease.
 Despite the past years, the freelance writer claimed he never strayed from her.

-When he stumbled upon Project December, he thought he'd get a chance to talk to his wife again.
+When he stumbled upon Project December, he thought he was going to get a chance to talk to his wife again.
 GPT-3 just needed a good amount of human texts to mimic human writing.
 Texts of all kinds, from personal love letters to any academic documents, through the answers given in the web forums.

 The creators themselves warn of dangers